heitoranjos15/articles/agile/article.md

 To start I want to clarify what the word agile means, by Cambrigde means:
 > - able to move your body quickly and easily

-So instead other methods which needs to plan all project and then development, Agile separating the project into short periods, makes the project quicker and easy to adapt when needs changes or failures while keeping running the project.
+So instead other methods which needs to plan all project and then development, Agile separating the project into short periods makes the project quicker and easy to adapt when needs changes or failures while keeping running the project.

 <!-- The same definition the word has.  -->